potatoqualitee/psmodulecache/README.md

           Import-Module dbatools
 ```

-Using powershell on Windows.
+#### Using PowerShell on Windows.

-In this example, the version of the 'Pester' module is fixed, we always use the latest version for the 'dbatools' module and the version of the 'PSScriptAnalyzer' module does not matter, we use the one available when creating the cache.
+In this example, the version of the `Pester` module is fixed, we always use the latest version for the `dbatools` module and the version of the `PSScriptAnalyzer` module does not matter, we use the one available when creating the cache.

 ```yaml
 on: [push]